raspberrypi/documentation/hardware/computemodule/cmio-camera.md

 The supplied camera applications `raspivid` and `raspistill` have the -cs (--camselect) option to specify which camera should be used.

-If you are writing your own camera application based on the MMAL API you can use the MMAL_PARAMETER_CAMERA_NUM paramter to set the current camera.
+If you are writing your own camera application based on the MMAL API you can use the MMAL_PARAMETER_CAMERA_NUM parameter to set the current camera.
 E.g.

 ```
 MMAL_PARAMETER_INT32_T camera_num = {{MMAL_PARAMETER_CAMERA_NUM, sizeof(camera_num)}, CAMERA_NUMBER};